bk/wmk-docs/content/template_filters.md

 - `cleanurl`: Remove trailing 'index.html' from URLs.

+- `fingerprint`: Replace an unadorned path to an assets file with its fingerprinted (i.e. versioned) equivalent.
+Example: `${ '/js/site.js' | fingerprint }`.
+  Uses the corresponding entry from the `ASSETS_MAP` context variable if it is available but otherwise proceeds to do the fingerprinting itself.

 If you wish to provide additional filters without having to explicitly define or import them in templates, the best way of doing this his to add them via the `mako_imports` setting in `wmk_config.yaml` (see above).